 An investigation into the relationship between martial arts and dance emphasizing the abstraction of movements of self-defense into dance.
 Relies on many cultures that utilize body awareness and movement efficiency through several systems including aikido, capoeira, chi kung, jeet kune do, kali, muay thai, northern shaolin, pa kua chang, silat and tai chi chuan.
 Prerequisite, any dance, athletic or martial art experience.
 Maximum enrollment, 25.
 Walczyk.

 The study of contemporary dance incorporating technique and theory.
 Emphasis on alignment and efficiency of movement focusing on increasing strength and flexibility.
 May be repeated for credit.
-Prerequisite, any dance or athletic training.
+Prerequisite, Any dance training in contemporary, ballet or jazz.
 Maximum enrollment, 25.
-Howard.
+Heekin.

 Continuation of the study of ballet.
 Technique classes are combined with studies in kinesiology, dance theory and dance criticism.
 May be repeated for credit.
 Prerequisite, 114, or consent of instructor.
 Maximum enrollment, 25.
 Stanon, S/Wilcox, P.

-Prerequisite, technique course in the department or permission of instructor.
+Prerequisite, Any dance training in contemporary, ballet or jazz.
 Developing the technical skill and comprehension of jazz vocabulary and history beyond the elementary level.
 Focusing on proper alignment and increasing strength, flexibilty, enduence as applied to jazz technique.
 Maximum enrollment, 25.
+Heekin.

 250F Ballet in the Twentieth Century.